 The other message sent is Wild General Manager Paul Fenton really wants to get rid of Jason Zucker.
 Zucker, a player whom he attempted to trade at the deadline to Calgary that only fizzled because the Flames failed to figure out how they’d fit it under the salary cap.
 Despite Fenton’s more recent comments on how much he likes Zucker as a player, trying to trade the guy you apparently ‘like’ twice speaks for itself.
 Carly Zucker certainly took notice of this in her not-so-subtle tweet here.

 Many expected Fenton to try to deal Zucker again at the 2019 NHL Entry Draft because his no-trade list was going to activate on July 1st but he didn’t get dealt and it looks like he’ll be with the team at least at the start of the 2019-20 season.
-I can’t imagine the relationship between Zucker and Fenton going forward will be coldly professional and otherwise mostly awkward.
-Any more glowing praise about Zucker etc, mostly comes off as fake.
+I can only imagine the relationship between Zucker and Fenton going forward will be coldly professional and otherwise mostly awkward.
+Any more glowing praise from Fenton about Zucker etc, mostly comes off as fake.